 These pictures of Nova Scotia will inspire you to explore Canada’s beautiful east coast right now.

-From Lunenberg to Peggy’s Cove, and The Cabot Trail to the Bay of Fundy, Nova Scotia is one of the most photogenic provinces in Canada.
+From Lunenberg to Peggy’s Cove and The Cabot Trail to the Bay of Fundy, Nova Scotia is one of the most photogenic provinces in Canada.
 We’ve rounded up our best Nova Scotia photos taking the southern route from Halifax to Yarmouth and then continuing on to the Bay of Fundy and the Cabot Trail.
+These are not Nova Scotia stock photos; all of these Nova Scotia pictures are taken by Dave of The Planet D.

 Peggy’s Cove Lighthouse